 2. Content is what users focus on after the novelty of the design wears off.

 Let’s face it—we humans very quickly become blasé about mind-blowing new things, especially in this century.
-Remember the first time you swiped the very first iPhone?
+Remember the first time you swiped the very first smartphone?
 It felt like magic.
 Now, 6,578,032 swipes later, you don’t think as much about the design or the swiping.
 Once you become a customer, the design that lured you in becomes invisible.
 It’s the content that develops loyalty, cuts down on service calls, and encourages good reviews.
-If Apple hadn’t opened up its App Store to third-party content, would we still love the glorified PDA that was the original iPhone?

 3. Content needs a strategy to thrive.